animate-object/gold/README.md

 ### To Do

 - foundation: design rules for all basic cards
+  - in spring
+  - in summer
+  - in fall
+  - in winter
-- foundation: scoring
+  - fortune deck
-- foundation: resource exchange
-- foundation: wildcard resource costs(?)
-- mechanic: cards that change draft cost
-- mechanic: mistakes
+- mechanic: mistakes/fortunes
 - mechanic: fate dice
-- ui: rule description for cost
-- ui: rule description for scoring
-- ui: rule description for draft-cost
+- mechanic: wildcard resource costs(?)
 - ui: polish
 - ui: card art
 - ui: make game end more 'fun'